vhx/quartz-react/README.md

 demo/
   public/                       # Assets to be used by the demo page src/
-    ui/                         # Components specific to the demo page, such as its sidebar navigation sections/                   # Each section of the demo page comes from files in this directory index.jsx                   # The demo page itself (ie. what is seen on localhost:3000) index.js                        # Every component that is exported in quartz-react
+    sections/                   # Sections of the demo page with code and examples ui/                         # Components specific to the demo page that are not included in quartz-react index.jsx                   # The demo page itself (ie. what is seen on localhost:3000) index.js                        # Every component that is exported in quartz-react
 ```